Vantiq/vantiq-extension-sources/extpsdk/README.md

 Notifications are messages that the source will pass on to Vantiq rules that include `WHEN EVENT OCCURS ON "/sources/<source name>"`.
-To send one, simply call `Vantiq.send_notification(<message to be sent>)`, which will translate the message into JSON and add everything Vantiq needs to recognize the message.
+To send one, simply call `VantiqSourceConnection.send_notification(<message to be sent>)`, which will translate the message into JSON and add everything Vantiq needs to recognize the message.
 The _message to be sent_ shoud be a `dict` object.

 #### Queries